-If you're a parent in Corpus Christi, you're probably already in full preparation-mode for the upcoming school year.
+If you're a parent in Texas or Oklahoma, you're probably already in full preparation-mode for the upcoming school year.
 By now, the school district has sent out its list of supplies, and you're quietly wondering how you'll possibly afford it all and have any money left over.

 1. Trade or Swap